Evelios/polygon-crosshatching/README.md

 # Change Log

+## Version 1.3.0
+Fixed a bug in the UMV build with the lack of the `lerp` function.

 ## Version 1.2.0
 Added support for changing the gradient distribution.
 This changes how the lines are spaced within the the polygon.